zappdev/zAppDev.DotNet.Framework.AuditTrailManagerDemo/README.md

 ## License

-The **zAppDev.DotNet.Framework.AuditTrailManager** is licensed as AGPL software.
+The **zAppDev.DotNet.Framework.AuditTrailManagerDemo** is licensed as AGPL software.